 While you are at Yale, you will be expected to abide by University policies, including the policies of your school, as well as local, state, and federal laws.
+Familiarize yourself with these policies, as well as the student code of conduct in your school, to avoid academic, and potentially legal, repercussions.
 Even innocent violations could have serious consequences for your immigration status.

 Selected Rules & Policies

 Yale, like other educational institutions in the United States, has a strict zero-tolerance policy for infractions in the academic honesty code.
 Cheating or plagiarism of any sort is never tolerated.
 Cheating is when you have someone else write your papers, or take-home exams, or you get answers from others during exams.

 Universities operate on the honor system, which makes trust a fundamental element of a U.S. education.
 Take-home exams provide a good example of this.
 For some international students, it may seem quite strange that a professor would give her students an exam to take home, complete and return to class at a later time.
 But that is exactly what it is – an exam that you will, on your honor, complete at home.
 It is expected that your answers will reflect your understanding and work, and yours alone.
 A take-home exam is not to be shared with, or borrowed from another student, and is considered as being at the same level of seriousness as an in-class exam.
 Remember too that aiding dishonesty by supplying answers for an exam is considered just as serious as obtaining them.

 Plagiarism is the use of another’s work, words, or ideas without attribution.
 The word “plagiarism” comes from the Latin word for “kidnapper” and is considered a form of theft, a breach of honesty in the academic community.
 Plagiarizers suffer serious consequences including suspension or expulsion from school.